 Make Chocolate Jack-O-Lantern Bowls using a plastic bowl as a mold instead of a balloon.
 These cute pumpkin bowls can be filled with delicious no-churn orange ice cream or your favorite Halloween candy.

 Last year, I showed you how to make Chocolate Jack Skellington Bowls using a balloon.
 You dip the balloon in white chocolate, allow the candy to harden, then pop and remove the balloon.
 This technique makes really wonderfully shaped chocolate bowls but many of you have expressed concerns about latex allergies so I've come up with a few other ways to make homemade chocolate bowls.

-I’ve already shown you how to use a half sphere silicone mold to make Chocolate Sprinkle Bowls, silicone shot glass molds to make Chocolate Heart Cups, and plastic cups to make Chocolate Turkey Cups.
+I've already shown you how to use a half-sphere silicone mold to make Chocolate Sprinkle Bowls, silicone shot glass molds to make Chocolate Heart Cups, Zombie Candy Cups, and Frankenstein Candy Cups, as well as, plastic cups to make Chocolate Turkey Cups.